Gears of Time and Illusion

 Synchronicities are patterns that repeat in time.
-The word 'synchronicity' references the gears or wheels of time, though the actual concept of synchronicity cannot be scientifically proven.
+Synchronicity refers to the gears or wheels of time, though the actual concept of synchronicity cannot be scientifically proven.
 One can only record synchronicities as they occur and watch the patterns of behavior that create them.
 The concept of synchronicity is currently linked more to metaphysics, yet physics (quantum physics) and metaphysics are merging, thus showing their interconnection and how we manifest synchronicities in our lives.

-Synchronicities may occur to make a quick point.
+Synchronicities may simply occur just to make a point.
 Don't blow them out of proportion.
 You must look at the bigger picture of the synchronicity, think outside the box, (the patterns of reality) not at the actual experience.

 You can consider an event synchronistic when an inner experience such as a dream, vision, or other form of deja vu, prepares you for the physical event.